Why Consider your Rig’s Temp?

 CBD, THC, CBN, and common terpenes all have varying aromatics, flavors, and properties.
 In the same regard, each compound also has its own boiling point.
 Because of this aspect of the plant, it is important to pay attention to the temperature of our rig while we’re dabbing.
-This is because when we dab at these astronomical temperatures, we generally burn off all of the terpene content of our concentrates.
+When we dab at astronomical temperatures, we generally burn off all of the terpene content of our concentrates.
 This is unfortunate since terpenes deliver all of the delicious flavors of cannabis that we love.
 So what are the best temperatures for dabs then?

 Bisabolol: 153 °C